Kevinpgalligan/RedditBotBuilder/README.md

 ## Description
-This project was born from my experience of creating Reddit bots.
-PRAW (Python Reddit API Wrapper) is great, but it isn't tailored towards the creation of bots.
+This project, to develop a Reddit bot framework, was born from my experience of making Reddit bots through PRAW (Python Reddit API Wrapper).
+PRAW is great, but it isn't tailored towards the creation of bots.
 There is common code that everyone who wants to create a bot must write: passing credentials to their script and to PRAW's Reddit constructor, streaming content from Reddit, handling edge cases (e.g. infinite loop if another bot responds